wwood/CoverM/README.md

 * [samtools](https://github.com/samtools/samtools) >1.0 (tested with v1.9)
 * [tee](https://www.gnu.org/software/coreutils/), which is installed by default on most Linux operating systems.
+* [man](http://man-db.nongnu.org/), which is installed by default on most Linux operating systems.

 and some mapping software:
 * [minimap2](https://github.com/lh3/minimap2)